wkukka1/ai-autograding-feedback/README.md

 - When the `--output` argument is not given, the prompt used and generated response will be sent to stdout in the format selected by `--output_template`.
 - When the `--output_template` argument is not given it will default to `response_only` which is only the response from the model

+## Question Extraction

+Use `--question "<section name>"` to extract a specific section from a submission.
+Behavior depends on file type.

+### Supported inputs
+- PDF: looks up section names in the PDF’s Table of Contents (TOC).

+- Text / Markdown / Code (.txt, .md, .ipynb, .qmd):  looks for Markdown-style headings (#, ##, ###, …).
+For code, write the heading in a comment line (e.g., ### Question 1 in Python).
+The extractor returns all content that belongs to that heading (up until the next heading at the same or higher level).

+Matching is case-insensitive and normalizes smart quotes, dashes, and extra whitespace.

 ## Test Files
 - Any subdirectory of /test_submissions can be run locally.
 More examples can be added to this directory using a similar fashion.